HIST 450 – Women’s History and Gender Equality Policies

 Description

-The course explores the long road to equality for women and the main current problems that lie at the heart of the so-called “gender question”.
-The first part of the course is dedicated to women’s history, highlighting their role in society from classical antiquity onwards and their struggles for civil, political, and social rights during the Nineteenth and Twentieth centuries.
-The first half of the course ends with an outlook on the current state of the feminist movements and their future challenges.
-The second part of the course analyses the main questions at the heart of the current debate on gender equality, such as gender segregation in school and university choices, women’s underrepresentation in the labor market and politics, and gender violence.
-Students have the opportunity to attend meetings with women politicians, entrepreneurs and journalists, women’s associations, and police officers in Florence.
+The course will explore the long road to equality for women and the main current problems that are at the heart of the so-called “gender question.”
+To that purpose, a comparative approach between the USA and Europe will be used.
+Special attention will be given to the biographies of those women who contributed to the affirmation of equality rights as well as to progress in different fields of knowledge.
+The first part of the course is dedicated to women’s history, highlighting their role in society from classical antiquity onwards and their struggles for civil, political and social rights during the Nineteenth and Twentieth centuries.
+The focus will be on the effects of the two world wars on the status of women and on the role played by the United Nations and the European Economic Community for the affirmation of women’s rights.
+The first half of the course will end with an outlook on the current state of the feminist movements and their future challenges.
+The second part of the course is devoted to the analysis of the main questions at the heart of the current debate on gender equality.
+It will be a journey along the lives of women and men in order to appreciate the factors affecting the so-called “gender gap” from childhood onwards.
+Issues such as gender stereotypes in fairy tales, gender segregation in school and university choices, women’s underrepresentation in the labour market and politics will also be addressed.
+The final part of the course will be devoted to gender-based violence, a multifaceted global phenomenon that affects one woman in three.

 Learning Outcomes

-– Describe the main stages of women’s history in Europe and in the USA throughout the centuries.
+- critically describe the main stages of women’s history in Europe and in the USA throughout the centuries; – underline the contribution of the UN and the EEC/EU to the advancement of women’s rights;

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.